linked-db/linked-ql/README.md

 + Use `linkedql rollback` to walk through the latest savepoint at each database and interactively perform a rollback.
 + Use `linkedql leaderboard` to just view the latest savepoint at each database.

-Details of these commands in the [Linked QL CLI](https://github.com/linked-db/linked-ql/wiki/CLI#linked-ql-cli) section.
+Details of these commands in the [CLI](https://github.com/linked-db/linked-ql/wiki/CLI#linked-ql-cli) area.

 🐣 *And that's a wrap on Linked QL!*